drove of pigs

 3. Start drinking poisonous tea

-Towards the end of your 1000 day stint eating delicious bark and roots, start drinking tea made from the sap of the usushi tree.
+Towards the end of your 1000 day stint eating delicious bark and roots, start drinking tea made from the sap of the urushi tree.
 Usually this sap is used to make laquer, but it will help you vomit, sweat, and urinate more often.
 This will help get rid of that terrible moisture in your body.
 Oh, and it will help to kill any maggots or other insects that might try to eat your mummified body later.

 4. Lock yourself in a tomb